Agustín Carbó

-Agustín Francisco Carbó Lugo (born February 27, 1970) is an energy and environmental lawyer and the President & CEO of ClimaTHINK Institute for Climate Law & Policy.
+Agustín Francisco Carbó Lugo (born February 27, 1970) is an energy and environmental lawyer, and board member of Resilient Power Puerto Rico.

 Education

 He holds a Bachelor of Science and Master of Science degree in civil and environmental engineering from Northeastern University, a juris doctor from Vermont Law School, and a master of environmental management from Yale University.
 Carbó is also a member of the Phi Sigma Alpha fraternity.